simonknudsen/articles/hpi.md

 Money supply (M3) increases as more loans are created to purchase property.
 Austrian economists, such as Ludwig von Mises, believe money supply expansion alone is responsible for sustained general inflation.

 ## Analysis
 In order to determine HPI causality it would be ideal if a metric could be derived from which the potential causes could be ranked.
 This is no easy task in statistics and certainly not achievable in this  brief analysis.
 A metric that is readily available is the correlation coefficient.
-For the time series data available the correlation coefficient will be calculated to try and determine a linear relationship with HPI.
+For the time series data identified the correlation coefficient with respect to HPI will be ranked.

-It would be amiss to the omit the well known statistics mantra:
+It would be amiss to omit the well known statistics mantra:
 > Correlation does not imply causation

-This simply means that strong correlation between two variables does not imply that one caused the other.
+This simply means that a strong correlation between two variables does not imply that one caused the other.
 There may indeed be a third confounding factor linking the two [7].

 ### Preliminary Correlation
 The Pearson correlation coefficient to HPI was derived for all three variables: